 7. every last drop

 Rickman himself was dropped 40 feet in the stunt required for Gruber's death scene.
-It's rumoured that the crew dropped Alan Rickman on the count of two when he was expecting a three count, to make him look even more surprised.
+It's rumoured the crew dropped Alan Rickman on the count of two when he was expecting a three count, to make him look even more surprised.
 In this lovely video Rickman admits he can't remember whether that was the case, but does say that due to the danger involved producers made sure it was the last scene Rickman shot.
 Fortunately they got it in one take.

 8. One night only